FiscalCalc

 FICA (SS + Medicare)7.65%7.65%

-Cost of Living Index112100
+Cost of Living Index103.1100

-Frequently Asked Questions — Salary Calculator in Colorado
+Questions You Might Ask β€” Salary Calculator in Colorado

-What is the state income tax rate in Colorado?+
+What is the state income tax rate in Colorado?

 Colorado's top state income tax rate is 4.4%.
-Your effective state rate depends on income level — lower incomes pay a smaller percentage.
+Your effective state rate depends on income level β€” lower incomes pay a smaller percentage.
 Combined with federal taxes, total income tax for a median earner is roughly 14–18%.

-What is the median household income in Colorado?+
+What is the median household income in Colorado?

-The median household income in Colorado is $80,000 per year — roughly $6,667 per month before taxes.
-With a cost of living index of 112 (above the national average of 100), salaries in Colorado need to be higher to maintain equivalent purchasing power.
+The median household income in Colorado is $97,113 per year β€” roughly $8,093 per month before taxes.
+Colorado's cost of living index is 103.1, near the national average of 100.

-How much will I take home from a $75,000 salary in Colorado?+
+How much will I take home from a $75,000 salary in Colorado?

 On a $75,000 salary in Colorado, after the 22% federal bracket (effective ~15%), up to 4.4% state income tax, and 7.65% FICA, your estimated annual net take-home is roughly $55000–57000.
 Use the calculator above to enter your exact salary.

-Does Colorado tax retirement income?+
+Does Colorado tax retirement income?

 Partial pension exemption.
 Check Colorado's specific rules for Social Security and pension exemptions, which often differ from regular wage income.

-How does Colorado's cost of living affect salary value?+
+How does Colorado's cost of living affect salary value?

 Data Sources & Methodology